digitalgust/miniJVM/README.md

 ## How to develop iOS/Android app in java:
-   Write java code once , running both iOS and Android.
+   Write java code once , running on all of iOS / Android / MacOSX / Win / Linux platforms.
    1. Can develop app by Eclipse, Netbeans or Intelli Idea , or any ide .
    2. Add  **/mobile/assets/resfiles/minijvm_rt.jar** and **/mobile/assets/resfiles/glfm_gui.jar**  as library
-   * Open ExApp project in NetBeans
+   * Open ExApp project in NetBeans ,or create new project like ExApp
    * Write your code like example **/mobile/java/ExApp/src/test/MyApp.java**
    * Add your resource to **/mobile/java/ExApp/resource/res/** , such as audio/image etc.
-   * Ensure **/mobile/java/ExApp/src/config.txt** configure right.
+   * Configure **/mobile/java/ExApp/src/config.txt** for icon ,version, boot class, etc .
    * Build **/mobile/java/ExApp** generate jar file
    * Install **/binary/ios/MiniPack.ipa** for iPhone device , (Enterprise distrbute version, need Verify app, Setting->General->Device Management->EGLS Technology ltd->Verify App), or **/binary/android/MiniPack.apk** for Android device , These two binary built from **/mobile/iosapp/**  and **/mobile/java/androidapp**, you can build it yourself.
    * Touch the app icon to open MiniPack app, start inapp webserver , in the same lan, open browser of desktop computer, input the url of your phone , http://phone_ip:8088/
-   * In browser, pickup the jar ,and upload , just it would in the manager list
+   * In browser, pickup the generated jar ,and upload , just it would in the manager list
    * you can run it now .
     <div align=center><img width="672" height="398"   src="/screenshot/appmgr.png"/></div>